codemonauts/aws-baseimage/README.md

 This repository contains the [Chef]() cookbooks and the [Packer]() configuration to generate the AWS AMI, which we use at [codemonauts](https://codemonauts.com/) to start our EC2 instances.

-If you find some problems or errors in this repositoy feel free to open an issue or directly fix it with an pull request if you want to.
+If you find some problems or errors in this repository feel free to open an issue or directly fix it with an pull request if you want to.

 ## Known problems